 Cost or Pricing Data: Provide adequate data and analysis to assure HEI that the proposed costs are reasonable and that adequate accounting procedures will be used.
-HEI has no specific limitation on the budgets of research proposals except for that of the Rosenblith Award (see page 7).
+HEI has no specific limitation on the budgets of research proposals except for that of the Rosenblith Award (see page 15).
 Most of those funded to date have been within a range of \$70,000 to \$300,000 per year, including indirect costs.
 Projects requiring larger budgets or time periods longer than three years must have exceptional promise of developing important methods or information for understanding the health effects of automotive emissions.
-For applications responding to RFA 07-1, the budget should be prepared assuming a project start date of October 1, 2008.
+For applications responding to RFA 08-1, the budget should be prepared assuming a project start date of July 1, 2009; for applications responding to RFA 08-2, the budget should be prepared assuming a project start date of October 1, 2009.